aaoiki/space_station/README.md

 # SpaceStation

-A toy gem dedicated to clients and project managers who request silly and unrealistic requirements.
+A toy gem dedicated to clients and project managers who make silly and unrealistic requirements.
-It provides simple Rack middleware that prints an ascii figure before every response.
+It provides a simple set of Rack middleware that prints an ascii figure before every response.
 It could also be useful for debugging :laughing:

 ## Installation